avaines/avaines.github.io/content/posts/2025-11-08-prompt-driven-development/index.md

 There are some downsides to this PDD approach though.
 The current AI tooling we have access to has known challenges, the biggest one is that it produces lowest common denominator code.
 All the models are trained on whats in Github, StackOverflow and similar, then its homogenised and regurgitated.
 If you picture AI as a room with infinite ~~monkeys~~ junior developers with infinite ~~typewriters~~ IDE's and target the tasks as you would for such an audience you tend to get better solutions.
 Clear, short, and well defined tasks get the best results.
 This same challenge is going to be very relevant when declaring prompts for our contract of intent.

-Then theres all the bizarre stuff like hallucinations, post-rationalisation, context window escaping, invisible priors, glazing, model-poisoning, and training biases which we have to acknowledge and accept as the price of doing business with our new overlords.
+Then there's all the bizarre stuff like hallucinations, post-rationalisation, context window escaping, invisible priors, glazing, model-poisoning, and training biases which we have to acknowledge and accept as the price of doing business with our new overlords.
 There are things we can do like well defined prompts, guardrails, and in depth code reviews.
 Not to mention the silly phrases that can drastically change the quality or direction of output I mentioned earlier.

 There is another thing I've noticed with code written by AI which doesn't seem widely acknowledged and that's the love of the game.
 Solving problems, learning new techniques and ways to solve things is fun for those of us wired to enjoy this sort of thing.
 Solving a problem you've been banging against for a few hours releases a lovely little dopamine hit right through you, solving the same problems with AI tools does not do that, its like someone giving you the answers to a crossword, the puzzle gets done but you don't get the sense of achievement.
 I hope that embedding a pattern like Prompt Based Development in conjunction to more traditional TDD and just straight up writing code helps elevate the boring bits and save the hard gnarly parts that AI is poor at for us.
 Abstraction is a fine thing until it abstracts out the satisfaction.